-- Title This field is only available for informational messages.
+Title - This field is only available for informational messages.
 Enter the text that is to be used as the title of the message.
 HTML tags can be used to format it (see Appendix A: Custom Styles and HTML Tags).
 Below this field there is a list of all placeholders that may be included in the title.
 These placeholders will be replaced with suitable values.
-Enter the placeholder manually into the field or click on it to automatically add the placeholder at the current cursor position. - Text This field is available for informational messages and input validation errors.
+Enter the placeholder manually into the field or click on it to automatically add the placeholder at the current cursor position.

+Text - This field is available for informational messages and input validation errors.
 Enter the text that is to be used as the actual message.
 HTML tags can be used to format it (see Appendix A: Custom Styles and HTML Tags).
 Below this field there is a list of all placeholders that may be included in the message.
 These placeholders will be replaced with suitable values.
-Enter the placeholder manually into the message or click on it to automatically add the placeholder at the current cursor position. - Header or Footer These fields are only available for the header/footer page of an input validation error.
+Enter the placeholder manually into the message or click on it to automatically add the placeholder at the current cursor position.
+Header or Footer - These fields are only available for the header/footer page of an input validation error.
 Fill out each with the corresponding text (and HTML code) that is to be used as the opening text (header) and closing text (footer) of each error message in this group.
-For example, by default the header of each error group contains an opening tag and the footer contains the matching closing tag; together, they define an unnumbered list in HTML.
+For example, by default the header of each error group contains an opening tag and the footer contains the matching closing tag and the footer contains the matching closing tag and the footer contains the matching closing tag and the footer a bullet in HTML.
 Consequently, the default error messages all start with to constitute a bullet in this list.
 For a list of HTML tags, see Appendix A: Custom Styles and HTML Tags.